MG Cars: Under British Leyland Motor Corporation (BLMC)

-By now, MG was nothing more than a marque used by BLMC, and from about 1972, the name "M.G.
+By this point, MG was nothing more than a marque used by BLMC, and from about 1972, the name "M.G.
 Car Company Limited" ceased to be used.

 MG marque

-The marque name apparently originated from the initials of Morris Garages, William Morris's private retail sales and service company.
+The marque name originated from the initials of Morris Garages, William Morris's private retail sales and service company.
 The marque was in continuous use, except for the duration of the Second World War, from its inception in 1924 until 2005, and then from 2007 under Chinese ownership.

 In the beginning, the marque was used predominantly for two-seater sports cars made at the M.G Car Company factory in Abingdon, some 10 mi south of Oxford.

-Under British Leyland
+Under British Leyland (1968–1986)

 Following partial nationalisation in 1975, BLMC became British Leyland (later just BL).
 British Leyland's management and engineering staff were predominantly from the former Leyland organisation, which included MG's historical close rival Triumph.
 Triumph was grouped into BL's Specialist Division, alongside Rover and Jaguar, while MG was retained with the other former BMC marques in the Austin-Morris Division, which otherwise made mass-production family cars.
-While new Triumph models such as the TR7 and the Dolomite were launched during the Seventies no new MG models were introduced apart from the limited-production V8 version of the MGB.
-While the MG operations was profitable these profits were entirely offset by the huge losses accrued by the rest of the Austin-Morris division and any funding to the Division within BL was allocated to urgently required mass market models, leaving MG with limited resources to develop and maintain its existing model range, which became increasingly outdated.
-Amidst a mix of economic, internal and external politics, the Abingdon factory was shut down on 24 October 1980 as part of the drastic programme of cutbacks necessary to turn BL around after the turbulent times of the 1970s.
+While new Triumph models such as the TR7 and the Dolomite were launched during the 1970s, no new MG models were introduced apart from the limited-production V8 version of the MGB.
+While the MG operation was profitable its profits were entirely offset by the huge losses accrued by the rest of the Austin-Morris division.
+Any funding to the Division within BL was allocated to mass market models which required it urgently, leaving MG with limited resources to develop and maintain its existing range of models, which became increasingly outdated.
+Amidst a mix of economic, internal and external politics, the Abingdon factory was shut down on 24 October 1980 as part of a drastic programme of cutbacks necessary to turn BL around after the turbulent 1970s.
 The last car built there was the MGB, and after the closure of the Abingdon plant, the MG marque was temporarily abandoned, and BL decided that there would be no immediate direct successor to the MGB or Midget.

-Though many plants were closed within British Leyland, none created such an uproar among workers, dealers, clubs, and customers as this closure did.
-Years later, Sir Michael Edwardes expressed regret about his decision.

 Between 1982 and 1991, the MG marque used to badge-engineer sportier versions of Austin Rover's Metro, Maestro, and Montego ranges.
 The MG marque was not revived in its own right until 1992, with the MG RV8 – an updated MGB Roadster with a Rover V8 engine, which was previewed at the 1992 Birmingham Motor Show, with low-volume production commencing in 1993.